kuzzleio/documentation/src/sdk-reference/kuzzle/constructor/index.md

 ---
 layout: sdk.html
 algolia: true
-title: constructor
+title: Constructor
 description: Create a new Kuzzle object connected to the backend
-order: 200
+order: 150
 ---

-# constructor
+# Constructor

 This is the main entry point to communicate with Kuzzle.
 Each instance represent a connection to Kuzzle with specific options.